drcrane/pinephonemodempower/pinephonemodem.md

-<title>Modem on PinePhone</title>
 # Modem on PinePhone

-Interacting with the modem on the PinePhone using a virtual serial port via `picocom`.
+Interacting with the modem on the PinePhone using a real serial port (`/dev/ttyS2`) via `picocom`.

 ## Using SXMO